gemseo/gemseo-fmu/docs/user_guide/co_simulation.md

     For the moment,
-    the rollback mechanism for re-simulating from previous time to current time is not implemented, which prevents these algorithms from iterating
-    (see the sections Jacobi and Gauss-Seidel algorithms below for more information).
+    the rollback mechanism for re-simulating from previous time to current time is not implemented, which prevents these algorithms from iterating at any time (see the sections Jacobi and Gauss-Seidel algorithms below for more information).
+    However,
+    at initial time, and at this time only, the MDA algorithm can iterate
+    if the user sets the ``max_mda_iter_at_t0`` argument to the maximum number of iterations of the MDA algorithm (default: no iteration at initial time).

 By default (`algo_name="MDAJacobi"`),
 this algorithm is the Jacobi method,